Walderslade Primary School

-- At Walderslade Primary School we understand that an important feature of the school is to enable all pupils to develop emotional resilience and social skills, both through direct teaching e.g. PSHE, Social, Emotional, Aspects of Learning (SEAL), Class and School Councils, assembly times and indirectly with every conversation adults have with pupils throughout the day.
+- At Walderslade Primary School we understand that an important feature of the school is to enable all pupils to develop emotional resilience and social skills, both through direct teaching e.g. PSHE, Class and School Councils, assembly times and indirectly with every conversation adults have with pupils throughout the day.

 - Members of staff such as the class teacher, TAs and SENCo are readily available for pupils who wish to discuss issues and concerns.

-- Access to a range of activities designed to improve social skills.
+- Access to a range of activities designed to improve social skills and self esteem.

 - Pupils who find lunchtimes a struggle are able to make use of the friendship stop zone, the quiet area and organised activities to help children with social skills difficulties.
 There is also the opportunity in year 6 to be a sports leader, house captain or buddy.